Xenoturbella bocki: Taxonomy

 In 1999, examination of X. bocki specimens held at the Swedish Museum of Natural History showed that a small subset of them must belong to another species.
-This population differed from specimens identified as X. bocki in its small size – at most –, pink coloration – in contrast to yellow-white coloration identified for X. bocki – and internal fertilization.
+This population differed from specimens identified as X. bocki in internal fertilization, its small size of 12 mm at most, and its pink coloration – in contrast to yellow-white coloration identified for X. bocki.
 The new taxon was named after Westblad, who collected the specimens from coarser and shallower habitats in the same range as X. bocki.
 However, mitochondrial DNA sequencing from the specimens identified with both species suggested that the two populations belonged to the same species, involving that X. westbladi is a junior synonym to X. bocki.

 Phylogeny

 Species level

-Comparison of mitochondrial DNA and protein sequences showed that the species Xenoturbella bocki — often found off the coast of Sweden — is the sister group to X. hollandorum, a species discovered in 2016 in eastern Pacific Ocean.
+Comparison of mitochondrial DNA and protein sequences showed that the species Xenoturbella bocki – often found off the coast of Sweden – is the sister group to X. hollandorum, a species discovered in 2016 in eastern Pacific Ocean.
 In turn, these two species share evolutionary affinities with X. japonica into a clade of 'shallow-water' taxa.